Miami Players to Watch Against Drake - First Round

 Top Miami Players to Watch vs. Drake - First Round

-Norchad Omier and Tucker DeVries are two players to watch on Friday at 7:25 PM ET, when the Miami Hurricanes (25-7) square off against the Drake Bulldogs (27-7) in the first round of the NCAA tournament at MVP Arena.
+Norchad Omier and Tucker DeVries are two players to watch on Friday at 7:25 PM ET, when the Miami Hurricanes (25-7) match up with the Drake Bulldogs (27-7) in the first round of the NCAA tournament at MVP Arena.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.